Schw4lbe/jizo-noods/README.md

 - add missing CMS features
 - missing cms parts per discussion: banner lauftext, adresse location section, adresse top section, about us
 - advance / rework existing definitions to give clear info for sections
+- location banner bigger text
+- logo more on top to avoid getting cut of from banner
+- jizo 1. img rotate to face the text instead of outside of screen

 ### prio 3: